KennethMWJr/iterators-and-control-flow/README.md

 - _test condition_ (e.g. `i < 10;`)
 - _final expression_ or _incrementor_ (e.g. `i++`)
 - _block_ (e.g. `console.log(i)`)

+Notice these components all exist in our `while` example above.
+A `for` loop is just a specialized while loop since the pattern is so common.

 ```javascript
 // start at i = 0; continue while i < 10; add 1 to i after each iteration